 An application that synchronizes passwords with another system must subscribe (in the JMS meaning) to the Topic PwdChannel.
 Listening to this Topic, this application will receive in real time the new values of the passwords created or modified within the OpenLDAP server.

 pqMessenger requires prior installation Java JRE 1.8 or above on the system.
-The single JAR file pqmessenger-xxxx.jar contains the entire application.
+The single JAR file pqmessenger-x.x.jar contains the entire application.
 Deployment must be done on the same server as pqChecker.
 Launch parameters and two configuration files are required for the correct operation of the application.
-The pqmessenger.boot boot script and ready-to-use templates of configuration files are provided in the Git repository sources.
-All of these files are in the folder sys-resources/.

 - The launch script provided pqmessenger.boot allows to correctly set the launch parameters

 - The application configuration file pqmessenger.yml contains the necessary operating parameters, including the connection parameters to the MoM.
 A template of this file is provided

 - The log configuration file log4j2.xml

 Installation from binary packages installs these mandatory files and well sets them.
 The source distribution includes an installation script that performs this task on the target system.
 See How to install from source code for further details.